serverlessworkflow/specification/specification.md

 The `resultEventTimeout` property defines the maximum amount of time (ISO 8601 format) to wait for the result event.
 If not defined it should default to the  [actionExecutionTimeout](#Workflow-Timeout-Definition).
 If the event defined by the `resultEventRef` property is not received in that set time, action invocation should raise an error that can be handled in the states `onErrors` definition.
+In case the `resultEventRef` is not defined, the `resultEventTimeout` property is ignored.

 The `invoke` property defines how the function is invoked (sync or async).
 Default value of this property is `sync`, meaning that workflow execution should wait until the function completes (the result event is received).